HomeGolf ball finderSlow swing speed

 No. Anyone with a slower or moderate swing speed can benefit, regardless of age.
 Swing speed matters more than the label on the box.

-Last reviewed: 1 May 2026.
+Last reviewed: 2 June 2026.
 We update this guide when our verified golf ball catalogue changes.